AdobeDocs/commerce-business-intelligence.en/help/mbi/getting-started/cloud-activation.md

 1. Click **Save Integration**.

-1. You have now successfully connected to your Magento BI account.
+1. You have now successfully connected to your MBI account.

 1. After you have successfully connected MBI to your Commerce database, contact your Customer Success Manager to coordinate the next steps, such as setting up integrations and other configuration steps.

-1. When you finish configuration, you can [sign in]({% link getting-started/sign-in.md %}) to your MBI account.
+1. When you finish configuration, you can [sign in](../getting-started/sign-in.md) to your MBI account.